Lexawise's Official Icon

 Real estate contracts and consideration

 In contracts, consideration can also include non-monetary terms.
-For instance, if a buyer agrees to pay the seller’s closing costs, that may be a form of consideration beyond the purchase price.
+For instance, if a buyer agrees to pay the seller’s closing costs, that counts as additional consideration beyond the purchase price.
+Listing agreements also involve consideration: in an exclusive agency listing, the agent’s consideration is the promise to market the property, while the seller’s consideration is the promise of exclusivity and a commission upon sale.

 Study Tip 💡